rodrigotxt/baseboot/wp-content/plugins/lightbox-photoswipe/readme.txt

 5) The grey placeholder for images when opening the lightbox is not visible (this was accomplished by adding `display: none;` for the placeholder).

+6) Arrows for next and previous picture will be hidden for the first or last picture if no endless loop is activated.

+7) When using full picture size in desktop view the UI elements will hide automatically and not only after a mouse movement and the image caption will also be hidden together with the navigation.

+8) Full screen mode can also be activated by pressing the key "F" on the keyboard.

 = Licensing =

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.